 What’s behind Google’s phenomenal success and why do they do what they do?
-In “Work Rules!”, Laszlo Bock shares his insider perspective on what makes Google tick and how you and your company can duplicate some of these winning ideas.
+In this book, Laszlo Bock shares his insider perspective on what makes Google tick and how you and your company can duplicate some of these winning ideas.
 In this free Work Rules summary, you’ll learn some of these key ideas.

-Bock joined Google as the head of People Operations and saw the company grow from 6,000 staff in 2006 to 60,000 staff in 2016.
+Laszlo Bock joined Google as the head of People Operations and saw the company grow from 6,000 staff in 2006 to 60,000 staff in 2016.
 This book captures his interpretation of the work rules and philosophies behind Google’s tremendous success.
 In particular, he explains how Google has built such a dynamic culture, attracts top global talents and achieves outstanding performance.
 He breaks down what it really means (in terms of strategies and processes) to empower people, hire the best and engage in continuous improvement.
-In our full 18-page summary, we’ve organized these insights into 4 key categories:
+In our Work Rules summary, we’ve organized these insights into 4 key categories:

 In any organization, the founders play a big role in molding the culture.
 However, you don’t need to start a company to be a founder.
 Although Google’s founders (Larry Page and Sergey Brin) strongly influenced Google’s culture, the biggest impact they made was to nurture other “founders” in Google, but giving Googlers the freedom to shape the company.
 The key is creating change to start thinking yourself as a founder and act like one.